UD-CIS-Teaching/more-canvas-tools/README.md

 * 0.2.0: Spread Grade now copies the grade AND rubric, and also has an interface for copying comments.
 * 0.2.1: Fix spread grade to allow spreading grades different than the rubric
 * 0.3.0: Add feature for listing ungraded submissions
+* 0.4.0: New feature for listing recently enrolled users on course page